TantanThecoder/TheZeroDayZooKeepers_StarterKit/README.md

 ### Cryptography Commands

 The Cryptography script is initiated by typing 'cipher' or 'keygen' after the ` python run.py ` command depending on which of the 2 you wanna run.
+The cipher module assumes by default that the file to be decryted or encrypted lies in the same folder as the 'cipher.py' file.!

 #### Command Format cipher